speculare-cloud/speculare-client/README.md

 Download
 --------------------------

-You can find lastest versioned archives [here](https://github.com/Martichou/speculare-client/releases), with binaries for all platforms.
+You can find latest versioned archives [here](https://github.com/Martichou/speculare-client/releases), with binaries for all platforms.

 You can also find debug build in the CI'artifacts [here](https://github.com/speculare-cloud/speculare-client/actions/workflows/ci.yml).